Maynard James Keenan

-Maynard James Keenan (born James Herbert Keenan; April 17, 1964) is an American singer, songwriter, philanthropist, record producer, and winemaker.
-He is best known as the singer and primary lyricist of the rock bands Tool, A Perfect Circle, and Puscifer.
+Maynard James Keenan (born James Herbert Keenan; April 17, 1964) is an American musician who is the vocalist of the rock bands Tool, A Perfect Circle, and Puscifer.

-Keenan grew up in Ohio and Michigan and joined the U.S. Army after graduating from high school.
-After his service, he attended the Kendall College of Art and Design in Grand Rapids, Michigan.
-He relocated to Los Angeles in 1988 to pursue a career in interior design and set construction, and formed Tool with Adam Jones shortly thereafter.
+Maynard James Keenan was born and raised in Ohio and Michigan.
+After graduating from high school, he enlisted in the United States Army, serving for a period of time before pursuing higher education.
+Following his military service, Keenan attended the Kendall College of Art and Design in Grand Rapids, Michigan.

+In 1988, Keenan relocated to Los Angeles, California, to pursue a career in interior design and set construction for film and television.
+Shortly after the move, Keenan co-founded the band Tool alongside guitarist Adam Jones.
+He has also ventured into acting, and owns Merkin Vineyards and Caduceus Cellars in Arizona, where he resides.

-In addition to his music career, Keenan owns Merkin Vineyards and Caduceus Cellars in Arizona, where he resides.
-Since rising to fame, he has been noted as a recluse, although he does emerge to support charitable causes and for the occasional interview.
-He has also ventured into acting.
+Since rising to fame, Keenan has been noted as a recluse, although he does emerge to support charitable causes and for the occasional interview.